 Times: the base hours of the amusement park are from 10 am to 5 pm.
 The park opens late for the illumination.
 On weekdays it is generally open until 7 pm and until 8 pm on weekends.
 The lights are switched on from 4 pm and the night time illumination entry starts at 4 pm too.
 Park schedule here.

 Cost: The illumination itself is free, but you have to pay to enter the amusement park.
 This year they have brought the price right down, thankfully!
 Last year an ‘illumination ticket’ cost 4400 yen for an adult, 3300 yen for children.
 But this year (2023 – 2024) it costs 2900 yen for adults, 2100 yen for children.
 Tickets go on sale from Thursday October 12th.
 Official website.

 Venue: Seibuen Amusement Park, 2964 Yamaguchi, Tokorozawa, Saitama 359-1145.
 View on Google maps.

 Train: Seibuen is Minutes walk from Seibu Yuuenchi station on the Seibu Shinjuku Line.
 Car: Approximately 10 kilometers / 20 minutes drive, from the Iruma Interchange of the Ken-o highway.
-Parking costs 1800 yen on a weekday, 2000 yen on the weekend, public holidays and special occasions.
+Parking costs 1800 yen for the day.